fostroll/single-spa-angular-css-url/README.md

   "src/assets"
 ],
 ```
-It allows all the assets which are not located in the `assets` paths to be
+It allows all assets that are not in the `assets` paths to be moved to the
-moved into `/assets/misc` directory.
+`/assets/misc` directory.

-## extra-webpack.config.js
+### extra-webpack.config.js

-You need to add compilation hook provided in `extra-webpack.config.js` file in
+You need to add compilation hook provided in `extra-webpack.config.js` file
-this repo.
+in this repo.